-Being a government contractor means having to comply with the numerous regulations—including federal requirements to help safeguard against cyber attacks.
+Being a government contractor means having to comply with numerous regulations—including federal requirements to help safeguard against cyber attacks.
 With a dramatic increase in cyber threats today, it’s no surprise that this is one area that DoD contractors must examine carefully.

 The Defense Federal Acquisition Regulation Supplement (DFARS) is a set of regulations that aims to enhance the security of organizations and their consumers.
 DFARS requirements are extensive, and compliance is critical for all government contractors.

 DFARS was introduced by the Department of Defense (DoD) in 2015 to ensure the confidentiality of Controlled Unclassified Information (CUI).
 All DoD contractors must meet the DFARS compliance requirements.

 The Cybersecurity Maturity Model Certification (CMMC) is a third-party certification system for assessing compliance with DFARS, and has been required since late 2020.
 All requests for proposals must meet the proper CMMC requirements.

 Let’s take a closer look at the specific regulations guiding the DFARS requirements.

 The National Institute of Standards and Technology Special Publication 800-171 (NIST 800-171) is a set of regulations that specifically govern CUI in Non-Federal Information Systems and Organizations.
 NIST 800-171 requires standards to be applied to safeguard and distribute data that is considered sensitive, but not classified.
 It plays a crucial role in outlining DFARS compliance requirements.

 What Are The Critical Areas Of NIST 800-171?

 All contractors that handle CUI must be DFARS compliant and introduce security protocols covering the following 14 key areas: